Why Trust Gadgetbyte?

 Speaker, Haptics, and Minor Gripes

-• Stereo Speakers
+- Stereo Speakers

-• Z-axis vibration motor
+- Z-axis vibration motor

 There are a few other things that I noticed during my gaming session that range from a gripe to a dealbreaker, so let’s talk about it.
 Firstly the speakers, they are loud, they are stereo, and although not very balanced, they are decent for the price.
 The problem I have is how they rock the phone.
 When listening to something, be it a song, or a YT video, the entire top left of the device starts to vibrate.
 Lowering the volume helps tone it down a bit, but the phone still feels hollow while holding on during a watch.
 It’s not the end of the world, but things like these make the device feel cheap and unthought-out.
+Haptics are handled by a Z linear motor and are buzzy as you’d expect.
+And there’s no proper gyroscope so playing FPS was kind of a bore.

 Software

-• MagicOS 7.2 based on Android 13
+- MagicOS 7.2 based on Android 13

-Moving on to the software, you get Honor’s MagicOS 7.2 skin based on the last generation of Android which is another bummer.
+Moving on to the software, you get Honor’s MagicOS 7.2 skin based on the last generation of Android, which is another bummer.
 But looking past that, there are indeed some features that I do enjoy like the long swipe to immediate call, and the big folders.
 There are no ads either, and I didn’t notice any system crashes or bugs in the OS.

 Camera

-• Rear: 108MP, f/1.9, 1/1.52″, 0.7µm + 2MP depth + 0.08MP
+- Rear: 108MP, f/1.9, 1/1.52", 0.7µm + 2MP depth + 0.08MP

-• Front: 32MP, f/2.2, 1/3.1″, 0.7µm
+- Front: 32MP, f/2.2, 1/3.1", 0.7µm

 Daylight

 You get a 108MP main sensor coupled with a 5MP ultrawide and a 2MP depth sensor on the back of the Honor X7b.
-In my review, I found that the main camera clicks decently sharp, and passable photos in daylight scenarios.
+In my review, I found that the main camera clicks decently sharp, and produces passable photos in daylight scenarios.
 They are a little cool, white-balance-wise, but I really don’t mind the processing and the look Honor is trying to go for here.

 Ultrawide